-Heterosexual (straight) A sexual orientation in which an individual feels attracted to people of a gender gender identity.
+A sexual orientation in which an individual is attracted to individuals of the same gender identity.
 This term should typically be avoided due to its history of being used in a derogatory manner.
 Instead, many prefer the term $q\alpha y$.